IsaacColney/video_clipper/README.md

 ### Video Clipper
 - The progam scan all the file that are in the same directory as the main and then clip video from the end of frame depending on the input time(second) given
+- The repository also contain gui support video clipper

 ### Requirement :
 - python : [Download Python](https://www.python.org/downloads/)